jootan19/twitterbot/readme.txt

 first attempt at twitter bots. #dontexpecttoomuch

-exists at twitter handle: @ramblingcogs
+exists at twitter handle: @VisionSciBot

 not hosted online [yet?]